TheInfamousToTo/plex-suggester/README.md

 ## Troubleshooting

-- Ensure your Plex server is accessible from where you run the app.
+- Ensure your Plex server is accessible from where you run the app (the app must be able to reach Plex).
 - Double-check your Plex token and library name.
+- If posters are not visible, ensure the backend can reach your Plex server.
 - Check logs for errors if the app fails to connect or display items.

 ## License